 The Bottom Line

 Car accidents happen.
 We’ve all heard that phrase over and over again.
 While the results of the NHTSA report show that age and inexperience can be part of the equation, the bottom line is that many other factors can be to blame.
-Drivers of all ages can cause car accidents when texting while driving, talking on a cell phone, speeding, reckless driving, failing to obey traffic signals and signs and many others.
+Drivers of all ages can cause car accidents when texting while driving, talking on a cell phone, speeding, reckless driving, failing to obey traffic signals and signs, and many others.
 If you or a loved one has been injured due to distracted driving, it’s essential to seek the help of a qualified distracted driving attorney to protect your rights and pursue a legal claim.

 If you have been injured in a car accident, it’s important to understand that you have options.
 For over 50 years, the Mann Law Firm has been helping injured victims in Macon and the Middle Georgia area get the compensation they deserve such as payment for medical bills, lost income, physical and emotional pain and suffering, losses associated with wrongful death, property damage and more.
 Let our experienced Georgia car accident lawyers help you!